pageseeder/schematron/README.md

--m or --metadata            Flag to include the metadata in SVRL -p or --prefix-in-location  Flag to use prefix in locations -c or --compact             Flag to only return asserts and reports in SVRL
+-m or --metadata            Flag to include the metadata in SVRL -p or --prefix-in-location  Flag to use prefix in locations -c or --compact             Flag to only return asserts and reports in SVRL -t or --indent              Flag to indent the SVRL output
 ```

 ## Compile options